Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Training, testing and evaluation (SQ4)

 \item \textbf{Security}.
 Finally, security sub-characteristics like \textit{confidentiality} and \textit{integrity} are partially covered by the major category as reported by Milne-Ives et al. \cite{Milne-Ives2020-zl}, which is generally summarized into \textit{safety / privacy / security} concerns.
 These terms, which are sometimes referred to as synonyms during evaluation, relate to the more restricted concept of \textit{trustworthiness} (from a security point of view) reported by Pérez et al. \cite{Perez2020-xt}.
-The \textit{confidentiality} characteristic is emphasized on both subjective perceptions and objective evaluations on privacy concerns, while \textit{integrity} focus on data operation and management (e.g., conversations with the agent, user private data, manipulation and modification of such data). \end{itemize}
+The \textit{confidentiality} characteristic is emphasized on both subjective perceptions and objective evaluations on privacy concerns, while \textit{integrity} focus on data operation and management (e.g., user private data \cite{Meinert_2018}, manipulation and modification of such data \cite{Thieltges_2016}). \end{itemize}

 For the analysis of quality methods and metrics, we suggest a categorization between \textbf{qualitative} and \textbf{quantitative} analysis methodologies.
-Figure \ref{fig:f9-2-sum} summarizes different method implementations covered by secondary studies, as well as a list of frequently used metrics for each of these general categories.
+Figure \ref{fig:f9-2-sum} summarizes different methododologies covered by secondary studies, as well as a list of frequently used metrics for each of these general categories.